BK1031/Rincon/README.md

 making it perfect for both local development and production environments.

 Rincon makes it easy for services to register themselves and to discover other services.
-Built-in support for health checking allows monitoring service status and prevents routing to unavailable services.
+Built-in support for health checking and load balancing allows monitoring service status and prevents routing to unavailable services.
 External services such as SaaS vendors can also be registered to create a unified discovery interface.

 ## Getting Started